 A surge in the number – and ambition – of tech companies has created a slew of opportunities for jobseekers.
-But the flipside for tech employers is a steady hotting up of competition for the best recruits.
+But the flip side for tech employers is a steady hotting up of competition for the best recruits.

-Many tech roles are so specialised that it can be hard to find people with the right skills to perform them.
+Many tech roles are so specialized that it can be hard to find people with the right skills to perform them.
 Our team took a look at where the sector is struggling most to meet its hiring needs, and at which roles are proving the most elusive for employers.